Marculonis21/EvoScripts/README.md

 spacial relationship between mother/daughter.
 Memory should try to provide memory space for mother cell in her neighborhood (offspring should not be breed on the other side of the memory space if it is possible).

+#### 2024-11-19 13:20 -- Allocation algorithms

+Last time I've added and tested the mother-centered firstfit algorithm.
+Now I have to try to do proper LPU switching and running multiple of them at the same time in larger chunk of memory.

+I'm missing some sort of mutation and some sort of penalizer for faulty processes.